fnzr/ChromeApplicationLauncher/README.md

 2) Load `chrome` folder as Chrome extension

-3) Open manifest.json under C# project

-4) Update the application name and chrome extension ID
+3) Open `manifest.json` under C# project and update application name and chrome extension ID

-5) Open `chrome\background.js` and update `app_name` to the same used above
+4) Open `chrome\background.js` and update `app_name` to the same used above

-6) Add the following key to windows registry:
+5) Add the following key to windows registry:

 ```
 Windows Registry Editor Version 5.00